-“Your Friends & Neighbors,” the Apple TV+ series starring Jon Hamm, Amanda Peet, and Olivia Munn, will return to Rye next week to film an episode for its second season.
+“Your Friends & Neighbors,” the Apple TV+ production starring Jon Hamm, Amanda Peet, and Olivia Munn, was back on Purchase Street on Wednesday.

 “We had a really good experience here last time,” Shane Haden, a location scout for the show, told the City Council during its April 9 meeting.